-Where a comprehensive range of ESG indicators is not available, ESG ratings will be derived from the information available.
+Where a comprehensive range of ESG indicators is not available, ESG risk ratings will be derived from the information available.
 Not all information is equally useful, so ratings will be based on the information that best represents a company's ability to manage key ESG issues.
-Raw ESG ratings are adjusted for regional, sector and size effects.
-This way, after ESG scores have been integrated with companies' value characteristics, a portfolio will retain its target exposures to regions, sectors and smaller companies.
+The portfolio characteristics are reviewed to ensure that, after ESG risk ratings have been integrated with companies' value and size characteristics, each portfolio retains its target exposures to regions, sectors and smaller companies.

-ESG data and scores will be sourced from one or more specialist third party ESG data providers and may be supplemented by internal research.
+ESG data and risk ratings will be sourced from one or more specialist third party ESG data providers and may be supplemented by internal research.
 From time to time, events concerning a specific company may happen faster than can be incorporated and delivered by a third-party provider.
-In these circumstances, the we may modify the ESG scores to reflect current events which have yet to be reflected in the data provided externally.
+In these circumstances, we may modify the ESG risk ratings to reflect current events which have yet to be reflected in the data provided externally.